deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 ## What I Built

-🚀 **Automatic Scaling** - Instances will be created automatically when traffic spikes 🛡️ **Self-Healing** - Failed instances get replaced automatically
+🚀 **Automatic Scaling** - Instances will be created automatically when traffic spikes.
+🛡️ **Self-Healing** - Failed instances get replaced automatically.
-🔄 **Infrastructure as Code** - Launch Template for the newly created instance are created using terraform
+🔄 **Infrastructure as Code** - Launch Template for the newly created instance are created using terraform.
-🐳 **Containerized** - Docker images pulled from ECR
+🐳 **Containerized** - Docker images pulled from ECR.
-⚙️ **BASH Scripting** - Installs and configure the needed infrastuctures including installing docker, aws cli on every new instances automatically
+⚙️ **BASH Scripting** - Installs and configure the needed infrastuctures including installing docker, aws cli on every new instances automatically.
-📊 **Smart Monitoring** - CloudWatch watches CPU, SNS sends you alerts
+📊 **Smart Monitoring** - CloudWatch watches CPU, SNS sends you alerts.
-⚡ **Zero Downtime** - New versions deploy smoothly without dropping requests
+⚡ **Zero Downtime** - New versions deploy smoothly without dropping requests.

 ## Before You Start